Skip to content

 Session 3: Load learnings → Generate (avoids both) → Validate → Ship clean

 This is the knowledge flywheel applied to validation.
 Each session's failures make the next session's generation better.
-The validation pipeline isn't just catching bugs.
-It's training the workflow.
+The validation pipeline trains the workflow as it catches bugs.

-Over 7,400+ commits across 31 repos, I've watched this compound.
+Over thousands of commits, I've watched this compound.
 Problems that used to appear every session stop appearing.
 The validation layer gets quieter because the generation layer gets better.
-Not because the models improved, but because the operational knowledge improved.
+The models stayed the same.
+The operational knowledge around them didn't.

 What This Means